 Great For: Distillate of calendula can help soothe mouth sores and hemorrhoids.

-Horsetail has astringent qualities which help firm and have a tightening action on the skin.
-It helps remove eliminate excess oil from the skin and is effective in the treatment of acne or oily scalp.
+Horsetail has astringent qualities which help firm up the skin.
+It helps eliminate excess oil from the skin and is effective in the treatment of acne or oily scalp.
 Horsetail has a very high silica content, a constituent of collagen.

 Great For: Add it to your homemade moisturizer to make it an instant anti-aging cream!